-The curtain airbag system is triggered in the event of an accident of a certain severity.
+The curtain airbag system is triggered in the event of an accident of a certain severity in the depicted area.
 The ignition must be on.

 The risk of injury to the head in the event of a side impact is considerably reduced.